Ikot-Abasi

-Ikot Abasi is located in the south west corner of Akwa Ibom State, Nigeria.
+Ikot Abasi is a town and local government area located in the south west corner of Akwa Ibom State, Nigeria.
 It is bounded by Oruk Anam Local Government Area in the north, Mkpat Enin and Eastern Obolo Local Government Areas in the east and the Atlantic Ocean in the south.
 The Imo River forms the natural boundary in the west separating it from Rivers State.
 The Federal University of Technology Ikot Abasi is a federal government-owned university located in Ikot-Abasi.

+Ikot Abasi is one of the 31 local government area of Akwa Ibom State.
+It is surrounded by Eastern Obolo and Mkpat Enin local government areas (all in Akwa Ibom State).
+The primary language that is spoken is the ibibio language.
+The villages in Ikot Abasi include Essene, Ete, Uta Ewa, Edem Aya, etc.